+Directive Description

-Directive Description TRAITS A line with a single integer indicating the number of traits to be analysed in this model.
-ABSORB (GS) One line for each trait indicating an integer input variable.
-This is for use in dmu5, which is the iteration on data module of the DMU package.
-This module is under updating now, and a development version of the module is included in the present release.
-The line(s) with a zero(s) (0) has to be specified for each trait.
+TRAITS A line with a single integer indicating the number of traits to be analysed in this model.

+ABSORB Absorb is not used in release 5.3 or later.

+In order to make the shift to release 5.3 easy, absorb line(s) can be still be specified, but will be ignored during reading the directive file.
+Therefore, directive files with absorb line(s) with zero(s) (0) for each trait can still be used.

 MODEL One line for each trait containing several integers.
 The first number indicates the real input number for the variable to be analyzed.
 The second number on the model line indicates a real input number for a weight variable.
 If no weight variables are wanted, use a zero (0).
 For more information on a weighted analysis see the section on weights below.

 The third value is the number of class variables (fixed plus random) in the model for this trait.
 On the rest of the line is given the integer input numbers for each class variable in the model for this trait.
 Fixed effects must be given first in each sub model followed by random effects.

+Integer input number 0 can be used to include an intercept in the model.

 RANDOM One line per trait in the same sequence as in the MODEL line.
 The first number is the number of random effects in the model for this trait, followed by a numbering of the random factors.
 This numbering is used to find random effects that might be correlated such as maternal and direct genetic effects, which must be specified as two effects on the model line.
 It is also used to group effects that are correlated across traits.